ecarracedo/agente-financiero/README.md

 This project is a Financial Agent designed to help you manage your stock portfolio.
 It analyzes your current holdings from an Excel file, identifies buy/sell opportunities based on market data, and manages a wishlist of stocks.

 ### Features
-- **Portfolio Management**: Loads your transactions from an Excel file.
+- **Portfolio Management**: Loads your transactions from an Excel file and stores them in a local SQLite database.
+- **Transaction Management**: Record Buy/Sell operations directly in the app.
 - **Market Analysis**: Fetches real-time data using `yfinance` to determine if stocks are cheap or expensive.
 - **Wishlist**: Tracks potential investment opportunities.
+- **Bibliography**: Manage your library of financial books and resources.
-- **Interactive UI**: A Streamlit-based web interface for easy interaction.
+- **Interactive UI**: A Streamlit-based web interface with tabs for Portfolio, Operations, Opportunities, Wishlist, and Bibliography.

 ### Setup
 1. Install dependencies: